jjbuschhoff/hyped/docs/source/data_processors.rst

             # Custom process function combining index and input feature
             return Sample(y=f"Index {index} has content {inputs['x']}")

+**Best Practices:**

+- **Standard Processing**: Use the :code:`process` method for standard processing tasks where each input sample can be processed independently.
+This method is suitable for scenarios where processing a sample has no idle times and cannot be vectorized.
+- **Asynchronous Processing**: Utilize the :code:`async process` method for IO-bound tasks or operations involving waiting for external resources.
+Asynchronous processing allows the processor to execute other tasks while waiting, thus improving overall efficiency.
+This approach is particularly beneficial for tasks that involve waiting, such as network requests or file I/O operations.
+- **Batch Processing**: Implement the :code:`batch_process` method for batch processing tasks, especially for operations that can be vectorized.
+Batch processing can significantly improve the efficiency of data processing tasks by processing multiple samples simultaneously.
+This method is suitable for tasks where processing can be parallelized across multiple samples, leading to faster execution times.

 **Asynchronous Processing Example:**

-Asynchronous processing is particularly useful for IO-bound tasks or operations that involve waiting for external resources.
-It allows the processor to execute other tasks while waiting, thus improving overall efficiency.
 Hyped supports asynchronous processing, enabling seamless integration of asynchronous operations into your data processing pipeline.

 .. code-block:: python